 - Finance: accountant, stock broker, bookkeeper

-So, I believe the best way for people to find a job is to find your passion, and then search for the circumstances that allow you to work at your passion alone.
+I believe the best way for you to find a great career is to find your passion, and then search for the circumstances that allow you to work at your passion alone.

 Remember that finding the right job isn’t just about being alone.
 It’s about figuring out what your strengths are, what you enjoy doing, and what makes you feel fulfilled.